Stop the Killing

 Poaching operations continue to grow in scale and sophistication.
 We must act to end the crisis.

-We play a key role in the fight for elephants on the ground, from monitoring populations to managing protected areas to conducting anti-poaching patrols.
+We fight for elephants on the ground—monitoring populations, managing protected areas, and conducting anti-poaching patrols.

 We do pioneering research.
 In a 2013 study, we found the number of African forest elephants had declined by 62% between 2002 and 2011.
 That shocking news spurred broad action.